 "Mortgage expenses claims: ING Spain has received claims and is involved in procedures with customers regarding reimbursement of expenses associated with the formalisation of mortgages.
 In most court proceedings in first instance the expense clause of the relevant mortgage contract has been declared null and ING Spain has been ordered to reimburse all or part of the applicable expenses.
 The courts in first instance have applied in their rulings different criteria regarding the reimbursement of expenses.
 ING Spain has filed an appeal against a number of these court decisions.
 ING Spain has also been included, together with other Spanish banks, in three class actions filed by customer associations.
 The outcome of the pending litigation and similar cases that may be brought in the future is uncertain.
 A provision has been taken.
 However, the aggregate financial impact of the current and future litigation could change.
 In February 2018, the Spanish Supreme Court ruled that Stamp Duty (Impuesto de Actos Jurídicos Documentados) expenses are chargeable to the customer, while in October 2018 it ruled that Stamp Duty is chargeable to the banks.
 In November 2018, the Spanish Supreme Court clarified the issue regarding Stamp Duty by stating that this tax should be borne by the customer.
 As for the remaining types of the expenses, in January 2019, the Spanish Supreme Court issued several decisions that stated that the client and the bank each have to bear half of the notary and management company costs and that registry costs have to be borne in full by the bank.
 Allocation of valuation costs between the bank and the customer were not addressed by the Spanish Supreme Court decisions and remain uncertain.
-In July 2020, the European Court of Justice ruled that if the clause that regulates the mortgage formation costs is declared null and void, any mortgage formation costs payable pursuant to such clause have to be borne in full by the bank, and not equally divided between the bank and the customer, contrary to the Spanish Supreme Court in its January 2019 ruling.
-ING Spain is assessing the impact of this decision on claims from customers against ING.".
+In July 2020, the European Court of Justice (the "ECJ") ruled that if the clause that regulates the mortgage formation costs is declared null and void, then any mortgage formation costs payable pursuant to such clause have to be borne in full by the bank, and not equally divided between the bank and the customer.
+In July 2020, the Spanish Supreme Court issued a note with its interpretation of the ECJ's decision.
+The Spanish Supreme Court's view was that, once a clause that attributed all the expenses to the consumer is declared abusive and therefore null and void, the local court must analyse who, in accordance with the national legal and regulatory rules, was responsible for satisfying each of the expenses in question.
+The impact on ING was analysed and the provision mentioned above was adjusted.".